B. Nagi Reddi

-Bommireddy Nagi Reddi (2 December 1912 – 25 February 2004) was an Indian film producer and director mainly in Telugu cinema.
-He set up Vijaya Vauhini Studios in Chennai, which was then Asia's biggest film studio.
-As his elder brother (who was also a director) had the same initials and was known as B. N. Reddi, Nagi Reddi was popularly known as B. Nagi Reddi.
-Some of the movies produced by Nagi Reddi include Patala Bhairavi (1951), Missamma (1955), Maya Bazaar (1957), Gundamma Katha (1962), Maduve Maadi Nodu (1965-Kannada), Enga Veetu Pillai (1965), Ram Aur Shyam (1967), Nam Naadu (1969-Tamil), Shriman Shrimati (1982), Julie (1975), and Swarg Narak (1978), the latter two of which were in Hindi.
-Reddi has served as the president of Film Federation of India twice, in 1960–61 and 1962–63.
+Bommireddy Nagi Reddi (2 December 1912 – 25 February 2004) was an Indian film producer primarily associated with Telugu cinema, along with notable contributions to Tamil and Hindi films.
+He co-founded Vijaya Vauhini Studios in Madras, which was once the largest film studio in Asia by floor space.
+To distinguish him from his elder brother, filmmaker B. N. Reddi, he was popularly known as B. Nagi Reddi.

+Over his career, Nagi Reddi produced several acclaimed films, including Patala Bhairavi (1951), Missamma (1955), Mayabazar (1957), Gundamma Katha (1962), Enga Veetu Pillai (1965), and Nam Naadu (1969).
+He also produced Hindi films such as Ram Aur Shyam (1967), Julie (1975), and Swarg Narak (1978).
+His work spanned multiple languages and genres, earning him recognition across Indian cinema.

+Nagi Reddi served as the president of the Film Federation of India twice, during 1960–61 and 1962–63.

 Film career

 Nagi Reddi along with his friend and partner Aluri Chakrapani produced over fifty films in four decades in the four South Indian languages and also in Hindi.
 He made mythological, devotional, and historical Telugu movies.
 Some of his more notable films include Pathala Bhairavi, Maya Bazaar, and Missamma.
 He made most of his films in association with screenwriter Chakrapani.
 Nagi Reddi closed down Vijaya-Vahini after the Telugu film industry moved out of studios in the 1970s, and started the Vijaya Hospital and Vijaya Health Centre.

 A new award was incorporated, commemorating his 100th birth year, the Nagi Reddi, memorial Award for the best Telugu and Tamil family entertainers.